 Regulating organic products in Canada

-Any agricultural product that is labelled organic (including food for human consumption, livestock feed and seeds) is regulated by the Canadian Food Inspection Agency (CFIA).
-Producers of these products must be prepared demonstrate that organic claims are truthful and not misleading, and that all commodity-specific requirements have been met.
-All food sold in Canada must comply with the Food and Drugs Act and Regulations,the Consumer Packaging and Labelling Act and Regulations, and any commodity-specific requirements, such as those for dairy, eggs and meat.
+Any food, seed, or animal feed that is labelled organic is regulated by the Canadian Food Inspection Agency (CFIA).
+Producers of these products must be prepared to demonstrate that organic claims are truthful and not misleading, and that all commodity-specific requirements have been met.
+All food sold in Canada must comply with Food and Drugs Act and Regulations and the Safe Food for Canadians Act and Regulations.

 - has an organic claim on the label and is sold between provinces or territories or imported; or

 - displays the Canada Organic Logo on the label and is sold within or outside of Canada.

 In this case, the CFIA relies on a third party service delivery model to oversee compliance of these products.